Elleined/mysql-backup-script/README.md

 ## For Windows
 1. Change the script variables with (...) values based on your needs
-2. To use this scripts you can just double click the .bat file and everything should works fine if you configure correctly you should see the backup sql file in the targeted folder
-3. To automate the backup you can run a schedule task in your Task Scheduler that will automatically execute the .bat file script to backup your database.
+2. To automate the backup you can run a schedule task in your Task Scheduler that will automatically execute the .bat file script to backup your database.

 ## For Linux
 1. Change the script variables with (...) values based on your needs